todd-dsm/eks-automode/README.md

 The Simplified Stack: EKS [Auto Mode]

-This is intended to be a test environment for learning new technologies quickly.
+This is intended to be a test environment for learning new technologies quickly; this is NOT for any sort of production use.

 There are some [noteable changes] with this version.